Skip to main content

 • Bolster US-Mexico efforts to combat trade in illegally taken wildlife, fish and timber.

-Today, we must embrace the challenge of combating climate change and saving our planet for future generations, while also meeting current energy demands and ensuring a stable economy.
+We must embrace the challenge of combating climate change and saving our planet for future generations, while also meeting current energy demands and ensuring a stable economy.
 Everyone, whether individuals or businesses, has a stake in the environment and our national economy, and she rejects any false argument that dictates a choice between the two.
 Rather, we must demand both a healthy, safe environment and sound, good paying jobs.

 We must recognize the reality that maintaining long-term economic growth, protecting the jobs our children will hold, and remaining competitive on the global stage, requires making investments today in the clean energy technology of tomorrow.
-In Congress, she is continuing to work with her colleagues to get us on a path toward both resolving the climate crisis and safeguarding economic growth now and in the future.
+In Congress, Representative Garcia is continuing to work with her colleagues to get us on a path toward both resolving the climate crisis and safeguarding economic growth both now and in the future.

 For more information concerning work and views related to energy and the environment, please contact our office.